Raktham

-The film was declared a hit and was remade in Tamil as Saatchi, in Telugu as Balidaanam and in Hindi as Balidaan.
+Raktham premiered at the Mymoon theatre, Ernakulam on September 4, 1981 as its inaugural film.
+It ran for more than 100 days and was declared a hit.
+It was remade in Tamil as Saatchi, in Telugu as Balidaanam and in Hindi as Balidaan.

 Plot

-CI Haridas (Prem Nazir) lives a wealthy lifestyle in Bombay along with his aunt while his father, retired Major Nair lives in the countryside in a farmhouse.
-Haridas meets and falls in love with Malathy (Srividya), who lives opposite his house along with her father, Pillechan ashan (Sankaradi) and her mother Janki (Shubha Khote).
+CI Haridas lives a wealthy lifestyle in Bombay along with his aunt while his father, retired Major Nair lives in the countryside in a farmhouse.
+Haridas meets and falls in love with Malathy, who lives opposite his house along with her father, Pillechan ashan and her mother Janki.
 When Pillechan ashan finds out that Malathy and Haridas are in love, he forbids her to see him, but subsequently relents when she takes poison.
 Both Haridas and Malathy get married and shortly thereafter give birth to a girl.
-After some time Haridas has been specially appointed by the government to catch dangerous, deadly criminal Padmanabhan (Balan K Nair) who is the leader of a bandit's gang, once they stop a wedding party bus on the Bombay-Poona Highway, loot, sexually molest females, and kill several passengers, Haridas is successful in arresting one of the gangsters, a Hotel Manager named Gunda (Captain Raju), who colluded with the bandits, but Advocate Ghaswala (Asrani) defends him and gets him acquitted, resulting in the killing of the only eye-witness, a 10-year-old boy.
+After some time Haridas is specially tasked by the government to catch a dangerous criminal, Padmanabhan, who is the leader of a bandit's gang, which had looted a wedding party bus on the Bombay-Poona Highway, sexually molested females, and killed several passengers, Haridas is successful in arresting one of the gangsters, a hotel manager named Gunda, who colluded with the bandits, but Advocate Ghaswala defends him and gets him acquitted, resulting in the killing of the only eye-witness, a 10-year-old boy.
 In retaliation, Haridas beats up and kills Gunda, which results in his suspension.
 Then Haridas starts getting threats and has a bomb planted in his house.
 The panic-stricken family flees to Major Nair's farmhouse, but bandits locate them there and forcibly abduct Malathy and their daughter after assaulting Major Nair.
 Haridas must now rush to save his wife and daughter, but he could save only his daughter; Malathy dies by falling under the train.
-Now Vijay decides to take revenge against Padmanabhan (Balan K Nair) and his gang, he eliminates them one by one and finally, surrenders him to the judiciary.
+Now Vijay decides to take revenge against Padmanabhan and his gang, he eliminates them one by one and finally, surrenders him to the judiciary.